Evan-Guillet/Lab-Escape/README.md

 # Development time ⌛
-29 January 2024 – 1 March 2024 • 34 days
+29 January 2024 – 1 March 2024 • 32 days

+# Teams 👨‍💻
+- Matias BELLAUD
+- Maxime FUZEAU
+- Evan GUILLET

 # Copyright ©️
-The assets used for the game come from the Tech_Dungeon_Roguelite, created by https://trevor-pupkin.itch.io/ ... and Sound Effects Assets for Indie Game Developers, created by https://gameburp.itch.io/
+The assets used for the game come from the Tech_Dungeon_Roguelite, created by trevor-pupkin.itch.io/

-`LICENCE: This asset pack can be used in both free and commercial projects.
-You can modify it to suit your own needs.
-You may not redistribute or resell it.`
+LICENSED by Trevor Pupkin:
+- Permitted use in free and commercial projects.
+- Modification to suit your needs permitted.
+- Redistribution or resale prohibited.